FackJox/foxlabs-creative/docs/testing/status-next-steps.md

    - Updated Framer Motion mocks to correctly capture animation variants
    - Ensured reduced motion preferences are properly tested
    - Added comprehensive documentation for animation testing approach
+6. **Form Components**: Added TextInput component with comprehensive tests for all features

 These fixes have resulted in all tests now passing successfully.
 However, code coverage is still below the required thresholds:
 - Statements: 44.76% (target: 80%)